buckning/myzappi/README.md

 * Get energy usage for a specific day
 * Check if your E.V. is plugged in

+## Known issues
+Get energy usage for a day will return the time based on UTC and not based on the timezone that the user is in.

 ## Build
 Build the project with the following command
 ```